Menu

 Corrupt or deficient process exposure – Criminal liability

-Any corrupt behavior by the officials or deficient process exposure results with criminal prosecution and liability.
+Any corrupt behaviour by the officials or exposure of deficient processes results with criminal prosecution and liability.

 Launch of government investigation